ibexa/documentation-developer/docs/getting_started/install_ez_platform.md

 === "Enterprise"

-    In order to install a new project using `composer create-project` to get latest version of eZ Enterprise, you must first inform the Composer, which token to use before the project folder is created.
+    To install a new project with the `composer create-project` command to get latest version of eZ Enterprise, you must first inform the Composer, which token to use before the project folder is created.

-    To do this, select the correct updates.ez.no channel:
+    To do this, select the correct updates.ez.no channel.
 The following channels are available:

     - Trial (limited access to try for up to 120 days): [ttl](https://updates.ez.no/ttl/)
     - Enterprise Business User License (requires valid subscription): [bul](https://updates.ez.no/bul/)

-    This can be done in the following way:
+    For example, you select the `bul` channel in the following way:

     ``` bash
     COMPOSER_AUTH='{"http-basic":{"updates.ez.no":{"username":"<installation-key>","password":"<token-password>"}}}' composer create-project --keep-vcs --repository=https://updates.ez.no/bul/ ezsystems/ezplatform-ee my-new-ee-project
     ```

-    Edit `composer.json` in your project root and change the URL defined in the `repositories` section to `https://updates.ez.no/bul_com/`.
+    Edit `composer.json` in your project root and change the URL defined in the `repositories` section to `https://updates.ez.no/bul/`.
     Once that is done, you can execute `composer update` to get packages with the correct license.

     !!! note "Moving from trial"

-        If you started with a trial installation, you must adjust the channel(s) you use in order to get software under [BUL license instead of a TTL license](https://ibexa.co/About-our-Software/Licenses-and-agreements/).
+        If you started with a trial installation and want to use the software under the [BUL license instead of a TTL license](https://ibexa.co/About-our-Software/Licenses-and-agreements/), you must change the channel setting that you have just made.

 === "Commerce"

     In order to install a new project using `composer create-project` to get the latest version of eZ Commerce, you must first inform the Composer, which token to use before the project folder is created.

-    To do this, select the correct updates.ez.no channel:
+    To do this, select the correct updates.ez.no channel.
 The following channels are available:

     - Trial (limited access to try for up to 120 days): [ttl_com](https://updates.ez.no/ttl_com/)
     - Enterprise Business User License (requires valid subscription): [bul_com](https://updates.ez.no/bul_com/)

-    This can be done in the following way:
+    For example, you select the `bul_com` channel in the following way:

     ``` bash
     COMPOSER_AUTH='{"http-basic":{"updates.ez.no":{"username":"<installation-key>","password":"<token-password>"}}}' composer create-project --keep-vcs --repository=https://updates.ez.no/bul_com/ ezsystems/ezcommerce my-new-com-project